 Teacher ACT Workshops

 The ACT is a “teachable test.”
 It is very predictable.
-It has clearly identified traps on each section that are designed to lead the test taker astray.
+Each section clearly identifies traps designed to lead the test taker astray.
 It needs a broad distribution of scores to meet its goal of being a predictive instrument for college success.
-It is a challenging and difficult test for many students.
+It is a challenging test for many students.

 Students who prepare for the ACT improve their scores.
-Students are tripped up by the wording of the test questions, a lack of background in a particular subject are, and, most of all, by confusion about the timing.
+The wording of the test questions trips up students, or they lack background in a particular subject area.
+Most of all, students are confused about the timing.
 Students consistently complain about “running out of time.”

-We ask students to establish a goal score and show them how to achieve it.
-We 1) review subject background in key areas, including English and Math; 2) teach specific test-taking strategies for each of the four test – English, Math, Reading, and Science; and 3) show students how to pace themselves when taking the test.
-Our students have improved their scores from 1-10 points.
-Typically gains run between 2-4 points
+We ask students to establish a goal score– and show them how to achieve it.
+During the Professional Development Seminar we: 1) Review subject background in key areas, including English and Math; 2) Teach specific test-taking strategies for each of the four tests – English, Math, Reading, and Science; and 3) Help teachers show students how to pace themselves when taking the test.
+Our students have improved their ACT scores from 1-10 points; Typically gains run between 2-4 points.